dfki-ric/robot_remote_control/README.md

 To compile it manually:

-    ./install_source_dependencies.sh ./
+    ./install_source_dependencies.sh ./install
     source env.sh
     mkdir build
     cd build
-    cmake ..
+    cmake .. -DCMAKE_CXX_STANDARD=11
     make

+If you have chosen a local install of the dependencies, add `-DCMAKE_INSTALL_PREFIX=$(pwd)/../install` to the cmake command

 Documentations on the rock cmake macros is available on [this page](http://rock-robotics.org/documentation/packages/cmake_macros.html).

 #### Builddin on systems without protobuf3

-You need to install protobuf3 from source, to do so, install its build dependencies:
+You need to install protobuf3 from source you need additional dependencies:

     apt-get install autoconf automake libtool curl make g++ unzip

-And edit the install_source_dependencies.sh script to uncomment the protobuf install line
+The script will automatically detect ubuntu 16.04, if you have anoter OS, edit the install_source_dependencies.sh script accortingly so

-    build_protobuf "$ABS_PREFIX/install"
+    build_protobuf "$ABS_PREFIX"

+is exected

 This will install protobuf 3 in the selected install folder (parameter of the install_source_dependencies.sh script)